merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 ## Downloading the data for this reproducible workflow

-This reproducible workflow describes all steps that start from raw seqeuncing data to intermediate data products we have generated, which supported all our analyses:
+This reproducible workflow describes all steps that start from raw sequencing data to intermediate data products we have generated, which supported all our analyses:

  - Assembled contigs in the form of anvi'o {% include ARTIFACT name='contigs-db' %} files.
  - Read recruitment results as BAM files along with the anvi'o {% include ARTIFACT name='profile-db' %} files.